kubemq-io/kubemq-bridges/targets/query/README.md

 # KubeMQ Bridges Query Target

-KubeMQ Bridges Query target provides an RPC query sender for processing targets requests.
+KubeMQ Bridges Query target provides an RPC query sender for processing sources requests.

 ## Prerequisites
 The following are required to run the query target connector: